matloff/TidyverseSkeptic/README.md

 so in a course using base-R, in the first or second lesson.
 That should be the goal, empowering students to work on real problems, early on.

-## Case study:  Tidy's banning the $ sign and brackets
+# Dogmatic teaching is harmful to students

+Most people, on most issues, avoid extremes.
+But some teeachers of R have gone polemic, with dogmatic calls for "purity," with a Tidy-only approach.

+I'll take as my examples here
+[an article by Tidy advocates](https://escholarship.org/uc/item/7kk4d922) *An Educator's Perspective of the Tidyverse,* as it is very detailed and articulate.
+But their viewpoint is now commonplace in the US.

+## No $ sign, no [, no loops, even no lm()

-Tidyers believe that two of the most basic operations in R, the \$ sign and bracketing, are harmful.
-For instance, consider an example in [an article by Tidy advocates](https://escholarship.org/uc/item/7kk4d922) *An Educator's Perspective of the Tidyverse.*
+The polemic Tidyers believe that two of the most basic operations in R, the \$ sign and bracketing, are harmful.
+For instance, consider an example in *Educator's Perspective*.*

 The dataset is loan data available in the **openintro** package.
 Here is the Tidy code to preprocess the data: